Dexter Blackstock

 Dexter Anthony Titus Blackstock (born 20 May 1986) is a former professional footballer who played as a striker.
 He played most notably for Queens Park Rangers and Nottingham Forest.

 Having represented England at youth international level, Blackstock went on to play for the Antigua and Barbuda national team; he qualified through his grandfather, who was born in Antigua.
+He also could have played for Jamaica through his father's side.

 Playing career

 Southampton

 Born in Oxford, Oxfordshire, he came through the Oxford United youth system and was then signed by Southampton, who had to pay United compensation of £275,000 as a result.
 Due to an injury crisis he was brought into the Southampton first team, where he scored a hat-trick against Colchester United in the League Cup in 2004.
 He then scored in the local derby against Portsmouth in Southampton's 2–1 win, thus establishing himself in the squad.

 He was sent out on loan twice; to Plymouth Argyle in February 2005 for twelve weeks, scoring 4 goals in 14 appearances, and to Derby County in October 2005, scoring 3 goals in 9 appearances.
 He was recalled from Derby on 22 December 2005 after the appointment of George Burley as Southampton manager.

 On 18 February 2006 he played in goal for the final ten minutes of the FA Cup fifth round tie against Newcastle United.
 An injury to Bartosz Białkowski and with Southampton having used all three substitutes, meant that Blackstock had to take over.

 Although Blackstock had featured regularly under Burley, Southampton's purchase of Bradley Wright-Phillips meant that Blackstock had more competition for a role in Southampton's first team.
 As a result, Blackstock moved to Queens Park Rangers on 10 August 2006 for a fee believed to be around £500,000.